USS Boulder

 USS Boulder (LST-1190) was the twelfth of twenty Newport-class tank landing ships of the United States Navy (USN) which replaced the traditional bow door-design tank landing ships (LSTs).
 Named after the county in Colorado, the ship was constructed by National Steel and Shipbuilding Company of San Diego, California.
 The LST was launched in 1970 and was commissioned in 1971.
 Boulder was assigned to the United States Atlantic Fleet and deployed in the Caribbean and Mediterranean Seas.
 In 1980, the ship was transferred to the Naval Reserve Force.
 In 1988, Boulder ran aground off Norway during a military exercise.
 The vessel was decommissioned in 1994 and laid up at the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania.
-The ship was struck from the Naval Vessel Register in 2008 and is awaiting disposal.
+The ship was struck from the Naval Vessel Register in 2008 and towed to Brownsville, Texas for scrapping in 2022.